How is Atlas different from other credit cards?

 Secured cards seem like a logical alternative.
 Lower barrier to entry, still builds credit.
 The catch: you have to put down a deposit, typically $200 to $500, just to get access to a card with a matching credit limit.
 That money is tied up as long as you have the card.

 Here's what surprises a lot of people: secured cards still charge interest.
 The deposit protects the bank, not you.
 Carry a balance on a secured card and you're paying 20–29% APR just like you would on a traditional card.
-Most secured cards also offer minimal to no rewards, so you're paying a deposit and potential interest in exchange for... a card that reports to the credit bureaus.
+Most secured cards also offer minimal to no rewards, so you're paying a deposit and potential interest in exchange for a card that reports to the credit bureaus.
+We think that's a lot of friction for not much payoff.

 How Atlas Compares